legal-i/agent-example/README.md

 # set the document title
 legali.title            = Dokumenttitel

-# if multiple languages are available, suffix with two letter language key
+# if multiple languages are available, suffix with a two-letter language key
 legali.title_fr         = titre du document

 # document language in two-character key.
 If empty, it's detected